 4) What if I don’t have time for bariatric surgery?

 This is a common concern, but bariatric surgery can actually save patients time.
 Dr. Long uses laparoscopic, “minimally invasive” surgery that barely leaves a scar.
 Patients typically only spend 1-2 nights in the hospital, and can often return to work 1-2 weeks after that after that.

 Bariatric surgery pays high dividends on this time investment.
 It can improve your health, boost your energy levels, and decrease your risk of illness and even death*.
 All of these factors can make you more productive, more than making up for the couple of weeks that you might spend recovering from surgery.

 Most major insurers, as well as Medicaid and Medicare, provide coverage for bariatric surgery.
 Your insurance program should cover most of the cost, although the precise amount that you’ll pay out of pocket depends on your coverage.

+Your insurance program should cover most of the bariatric surgery cost.
 If your insurance doesn’t cover weight loss surgery, or if you don’t have insurance, then we do offer a very reasonable cash payment option.

 Bariatric surgery is an investment in your health, your career, and your relationships.
 Surgery can dramatically improve your quality of life, your energy levels, and can reduce your health issues*.
 It enables many patients to live longer and to spend more quality time with their loved ones*.
 Most patients, once they realize these benefits, decide that there is no way they cannot afford to invest in their future, their health, and their life.